hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 **Exercise**

-1. Change the for loop example above such that:
-	a. it runs on all six samples
+1. Change the for loop example above so that it runs on all six FASTQ files.
-	b. it prints out the first line of each file
+2. Change the for loop example above so that it prints out the first line of each file.

 ***

-> NOTE about how it shows up in a single line syntax.

 ## Automating with Scripts

-Let's take our shell scripting to another level!
-Imagine, if you will, a script that will run a series of commands that would do the following for us each time we get a new data set:
+We've already had some fun with shell scripts, but now it's time to take our shell scripting to another level by incorporating loops!
+Imagine, if you will, a script that would do the following for us each time we get a new data set:

 - Use for loop to iterate over each FASTQ file
 - Generate a prefix to use for naming our output files
 - Dump out bad reads into a new file
-- Get the count of the number of bad reads and generate a summary file
+- Get the count of the number of bad reads and report it to a running log file

-You might not realize it, but this is something that you now know how to do.
+It might seem daunting, but everything in the list is something that you now know how to do.
 Let's get started...

-Rather than doing all of this in the terminal we are going to create a script file with all relevant commands.
 Move back in to `unix_lesson` and use `vim` to create our new script file:

 ```bash
 $ cd ~/unix_lesson